 Not massive in numbers, but massively effective in growing strong(er) personal/professional/blurred connections.

 It keeps rising.
 Like yeast.

 Top / Featured Image: A screen capture I got in the middle of today’s Virtual Connecting hangout, from the full archive video on YouTube.

-The post "VConnecting Today to #DigPed Cairo: “Fermenting Ideas in the Middle Yeast”" was originally yanked out of the teeth of a rabid chicken at CogDogBlog (http://cogdogblog.com/2016/03/vconnecting-to-cairo/) on March 23, 2016.
+The post "VConnecting Today to #DigPed Cairo: “Fermenting Ideas in the Middle Yeast”" was originally dropped like a smoking hot potato at CogDogBlog (https://cogdogblog.com/2016/03/vconnecting-to-cairo/) on March 23, 2016.